cecat/MyHASS/index.md

 ### Hardware.

 1. **Your server**.
-You will want at minimum a Raspberry Pi 4, but you might also consider more powerful platforms such as a Nuc.
+You will want at minimum a Raspberry Pi4, but you might also consider more powerful platforms such as a Nuc.
 The HASS installation pages show other platforms that are supported.